 - 1,5 liter/ 3.2 pints/ 6 ¼ cups good quality turkey or chicken stock

 - 1 small bunch parsley

-- 4-5 leaves fresh lovage or ½ teaspoon dried lovage
+- 4-5 leaves fresh lovage or ½ teaspoon dried lovage, optional

-Heat the oil in a soup pot.
-Give the onion, carrot, zucchini and bell pepper to the pot and cook for about 5 minutes, stirring a few times in between.
-Add the finely chopped tomatoes, the stock and the water, if using, bring to a boil and let cook while you form the meatballs.
+- Heat the oil in a large pot.
+Cook the onion, carrot, zucchini and bell pepper for about 5 minutes, stirring a few times in between.
+Add the finely chopped tomatoes and the stock bring to a boil and let cook while you form the meatballs.

-Adjust the taste with salt, pepper and white wine vinegar.
-Start with two teaspoons of the vinegar and add more to your liking.
+- Adjust the taste with salt, pepper and white wine vinegar.
+Start with 1 teaspoon of the vinegar and add more to taste.